1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 If you convert money from a traditional IRA to a Roth, you’ll pay taxes on the conversion (minus any portion from nondeductible contributions).
 But thereafter the money will grow tax-free and not be subject to future RMDs.
 However, if you’re 70½ or older when you convert, you won’t avoid the RMDs entirely—you must take that year’s RMD before you can make the conversion.
 See Converting a Traditional IRA to a Roth in Retirement for more information.

 One way to remove some money from your RMD calculations is to invest in a Qualified Longevity Annuity Contract (QLAC).
-You can invest up to 25% of your traditional IRA balance (up to $130,000) in this special deferred-income annuity at any age and have the annuity pay out lifetime income starting many years in the future.
+You can invest up to 25% of your traditional IRA balance (up to $130,000 in 2019, increasing to $135,000 in 2020) in this special deferred-income annuity at any age and have the annuity pay out lifetime income starting many years in the future.

 You have to pay taxes when you start receiving the payouts, but you can delay payouts until your seventies or early eighties (the longest you can wait before receiving QLAC payouts is age 85).
 At that point, you’ll receive income each year for the rest of your life.
 You’ll receive the largest amount each year if you get a QLAC that stops making payments when you die.